-A set of player’s distance irons are for golfers who have played enough and developed their skill to the point that feel and shot shaping is more important than forgiveness, but still want a little bit more distance.
-If your current clubs are holding you back in terms of distance, but you are still making good contact with the ball, then you should consider a new set of player’s distance irons.
+A set of player’s distance irons are for golfers who have played enough and developed their skill to the point that feel and shot shaping is more important than forgiveness, but distance is still vital.
+If your current clubs are holding you back in terms of feel and spin, but you are still making good contact with the ball, then you should consider a new set of player’s distance irons.

 Features To Look For in Player’s Distance Irons

 The feel of a club is a combination of the sound and vibration you get when the club makes contact with the ball.
 In our mind, feel is more than that too.
 It is how the club feels in your hand, what a solid shot feels like when you strike it, and the way you can draw or fade your shots by making small changes in grip or stance.
 “Feel” is probably the most important thing you are looking for when you make the change from game improvement to player’s distance irons.

 Player’s irons, because of how they are weighted and where the sweet spot sits, are easier to draw and fade.
 While most game improvement irons go for the lowest spin rate possible, player’s irons add some spin so that you can shape your shots.

 The word “distance” is actually in the phrase “player’s distance irons” so you know it is important.
 You want to find an iron with feel and that helps you shape your shots, but distance is still one of the most important features of your golf game and you do not want to lose even a yard if you do not need to.

 Forgiveness is the least important aspect of a player’s iron, but it is still an important feature in an iron set.
 Some of the sets above have maximum forgiveness while still giving you feel and distance, and depending on your game, you may gravitate to those clubs.
 In general, remember, the more forgiveness you get, the less feel you will have.